OlineStaerke/Ml_Ops_Project/README.md

     - 7: Now run deploy.py, and insert your own environment name.
     - 8: You now have a running model deployed at port 6789
     - 9: Run this from your Terminal to test: curl -X POST -d '{"this":"is a test"}' -H "Content-Type: application/json" http://localhost:6789/score

+## OPTUNA
+Optuna is used to do opimization of hyperparameters.
+A method is added